+UNREGULATED FUNDS

-UNREGULATED FUNDS Unregulated investment vehicles are mainly governed by the law of 10 August 1915 on commercial companies (the Company Law).
+Unregulated investment vehicles are mainly governed by the law of 10 August 1915 on commercial companies (the Company Law).
 Various types of vehicle are available, with limited partnership regimes being the most popular for alternative funds.

 An unregulated vehicle qualifies as an AIF if its activities fall within the scope of the AIFM Law and if no exemption is available.

 Unregulated vehicles are useful for private equity, venture capital, debt, infrastructure and real estate investment structuring, as well as for a holding and financing activity.

-Legal form An unregulated fund is typically organised in the form of a special or common limited partnership (SCSp or SCS).
+An unregulated fund is typically organised in the form of a special or common limited partnership (SCSp or SCS).
 An unregulated fund can be open- or closed-ended but cannot be set up as an umbrella fund.

-Capital No minimum capital requirements apply to SCSs or SCSps.
-Supervision An unregulated fund is not subject to the approval of the CSSF.
-Investment restrictions An unregulated fund may invest in any asset class and according to any investment policy or strategy.
+No minimum capital requirements apply to SCSs or SCSps.

+An unregulated fund is not subject to the approval of the CSSF.

+An unregulated fund may invest in any asset class and according to any investment policy or strategy.
-Key Restrictions

-AIFM

 An unregulated fund qualifying as an AIF and not benefiting from an exemption contained in the AIFM Law must appoint an AIFM.

-Eligible investors

 No restrictions in relation to the eligible investors.